PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/initialisation.md

 ## Initialisers
 There are different ways to initialise an object.

-If an {term}`initialiser` is specified for an object, that initializer determines the initial value of an object.
+If an {term}`initialiser` is specified for an object, that initialiser determines the initial value of an object.

 An initialiser is just the syntax used to initialise the object.
 There are four syntactic styles for initialisers: